Treatment for Disorganized Schizophrenia in Los Angeles

 Schizophrenia is a complex and chronic mental health disorder that affects how a person thinks, feels, and behaves.
 To friends and family members, a loved one with this mental health condition may seem as though they have lost touch with reality, often seeing and hearing things that aren’t there.
 They may say or do things that don’t make sense and their behavior can appear strange or even alarming to those who don’t understand.

 The disorganized form is just one of five different types of schizophrenia.
 The others include paranoid, residual, catatonic, and undifferentiated.
 Although each one is categorized by different symptoms, the one thing that they all have in common is that living with schizophrenia can make it extremely difficult to function at work, school, and in society in general.
-Fortunately, although there is no cure, schizophrenia can be controlled with proper treatment that includes psychotherapy.
+Fortunately, although there is no cure, it can be controlled with proper treatment for disorganized schizophrenia.

 Symptoms of Disorganized Schizophrenia